Frequently Asked Questions

 How is the NAV of the product calculated?

-The Stableton mark-to-market NAV model uses five different pricing inputs to calculate the daily NAV of the individual portfolio holdings:
+The mark-to-market NAV model is applied by the fund admin and uses five different pricing inputs to calculate the daily NAV of the individual portfolio holdings:

 Secondary daily price, provided by a specialized data provider combining all available price sources into a unified pricing;

 Historical secondary transaction price, provided by a specialized data provider based on observed historical transactions on their platforms or as reported by platform users;

 Stableton effective entry price, prices of most recent Stableton transactions;